sazid/sazid.github.io/_posts/2020-08-30-load-balancing-with-nginx.md

   of the fastest wsgi servers for python.
 - A reverse proxy server interfacing the web, listens for requests on port 80 (HTTP) and 443 (HTTPS) requests.
 We use `nginx` for this.
-  `nginx` is also responsible for serving static contents separately, that is, static contents should not hit the wsgi server.
+  `nginx` is also responsible for serving static assets separately, that is, static assets should not hit the wsgi server.

-Although I'm saying "we", but it was just me who's managing all the server setups and I came up with this stack instead of the old one.
+Although I'm saying "we", but it's just me who's managing all the server setups and I came up with this stack instead of the old one.

 ### The old stack

-The old stack basically ran on the python based `waitress` server which used to listen on port 80, served all static contents through the django server, ran as the `root` user and did not support HTTPS.
+The old stack basically ran on the python based `waitress` server which used to listen on port 80, served all static assets through the django server, ran as the `root` user and did not support HTTPS.
 This was a very bad choice for a few obvious reasons:

 - No HTTPS support.
 - Ran as the `root` user.
 THIS MUST NEVER BE DONE UNLESS YOU KNOW WHAT YOU"RE GETTING INTO.
-- Served static contents by the Django application itself.
+- Served static assets by the Django application itself.

 Enough of the old stuffs!
 In our case, `nginx` just routed all the requests to the wsgi server running on port 8000.
 We do not use sockets for this.

-> I tried a configuration with `systemd` once, to start the wsgi
-> server to create a socket, but its just too much of a hassle and I
-> didn't see any additional benefits in our case (pardon me, I'm not
-> really that knowledgable in these areas... specially with `systemd`
-> services and how each service depend on each other, plus socket
-> stuffs).
-Besides, starting a server on a port just seemed more
-> portable to me, for example, if we have the wsgi server running on
-> another machine.

----
+*Side note: I tried a configuration with `systemd` once, to start the wsgi server to create a socket, but its just too much of a hassle and I didn't see any additional benefits in our case (pardon me, I'm not really that knowledgable in these areas... specially with `systemd` services and how each service depend on each other, plus socket stuffs).
+Besides, starting a server on a port just seemed more portable to me, for example, if we have the wsgi server running on another machine.*

 It was very simple to modify the `nginx` configuration file we have, to enable load balancing.
 First, I created an `upstream server_pool`